 Britten-Norman BN-2 Islander/Defender

 Seeing a need for a simple twin piston aircraft able to operate from short unprepared runways the Britten-Norman Islander was designed in the mid 1960s.
 In general the aircraft can be easily recognised as it is a high-wing aircraft with engines underneath the wings and a fixed landing gear.
+The main gear with double wheels is attached to the wings at the engine nacelles, meaning long struts.
+The nose gear has a single wheel.
 The wings have a large span and have the same chord and thickness along the span, except for the tips.
 The fuselage has a rectangular cross section and large windows.
 It is narrow and access to the seat rows is via large doors on the left and right side.
-The tail is of a conventional design.
-Finally, the main gear with double wheels is attached to the wings at the engine nacelles, meaning long struts.
-The nose gear has a single wheel.
+Finally, the tail is of a conventional design.

 The different versions of the Britten-Norman BN-2 can be identified by looking at: